What Can I expect in an In-person alexander technique lesson?

 We offer group and individual sessions via Zoom, Skype, and FaceTime.
-Just like in a hands-on lesson, lessons online will give you a basic understanding of Alexander Technique, and tools to tackle your habits in everyday life.
-We use the Primal Alexander Method popularized by Mio Morales.
+Just like in a hands-on lesson, lessons online will give you a basic understanding of the Alexander Technique, and tools to tackle your habits in everyday life.
+We use the Primal Alexander Method as popularized by Mio Morales.
 Book a trial lesson and experience for yourself!